Up to 80% of eligible costs using MRA grant, capped at S$100,000 per company per new market from 1 April 2020 to 31

 In Proud Support of:

-Singapore encourages local companies to expand globally.
+Singapore encourages local businesses, especially medium enterprises and SMEs, to expand globally.
 International Enterprise Singapore (IE Singapore), a government agency has been set up to help Singapore incorporated companies establish a global presence through overseas expansion.
-The government launched the Market Readiness Assistance (MRA Grant) in 2015 to provide funding to companies who wish to internationalise and grow.
+The government launched the Market Readiness Assistance (MRA) Grant in 2015 to provide funding to companies who wish to internationalise and grow.

 We currently support three main types of projects: